Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: Conclusion

 \

 The present study provides a few lessons which in our opinion will have to be kept in mind in the construction and renormalization analysis of more elaborate models, in particular models for 4d quantum gravity.
 First, concerning TGFTs \textit{per se}, the message we would like to convey is that, in order to efficiently index the divergences, the most appropriate notion of connectedness is face-connectedness rather than vertex-connectedness.
 This is particularly true in models implementing the gauge invariance condition, in which the amplitudes are functions of holonomies around faces.
 The natural coarse-graining procedure in this situation is indeed to erase "high energy" faces rather than internal lines, and this can be consistently implemented in what we called tracial subgraphs.
 Face-connectedness also crucially enters the power-counting theorem of such models, through the rank of the incidence matrix between faces and lines of a given graph.
 While a proof of renormalizability can certainly be achieved with a notion of vertex-connected high divergent subgraphs only, the face-connected high divergent subgraphs we relied on in this paper capture the fine structure of the divergences, and henceforth avoid many redundancies in the renormalization.
 This is exemplified by the fact that divergent subgraphs in the sense of face-connectedness do not overlap (in non-vacuum graphs), but rather organize themselves into a strong inclusion forest.
 Had we worked in the coarser vertex-connectedness picture, overlapping divergences would have been generic, and redundant counter-terms would have been introduced.
 An intriguing question to ask, in this respect, is whether face-connectedness might prove more fundamental in simpler TGFTs as well, for example in the original model \cite{bgriv}, where no connection degrees of freedom are introduced.
+On the other hand, we also remarked that the usual vertex-connected divergent graphs remain at the root of the effective expansion, hence we cannot take full advantage of face-connectedness in this Wilsonian context.
+This suggests an interesting analogy between face-connected graphs in TGFTs and $1$-particle irreducible graphs in ordinary quantum field theory, which deserves further investigation.

 \